CBD oil for dogs: Does CBD work for dog anxiety, pain, arthritis & cancer?[Infographic]

 In Canada, some of these may be labelled as hemp terpenes despite having more than just terpenes.
 Paw Plus is an approved Health Canada cannabis oil for dogs and cats.
 Prior to Paw Plus, Creating Brighter Days Spectrum is an example for dogs & cats which anecdotally have been given great reviews by customers.

 Is pet CBD oil legal?
-Do vets recommend CBD oil for dogs & cats in Canada?
+Do vets recommend CBD oil for dogs & cats?

 Depends on where you are located.